(Video) A Boeing 747-400 Qantas aircraft flew with 5 engines

 - John Walton (@thatjohn) January 6, 2016

-The "sick" engine, the one replaced in Johannesburg, will not enjoy a trip to the heights.
+The "sick" engine, the one replaced in Johannesburg, will not enjoy a trip at height.
 He will be sent to Sydney aboard a cargo ship.
-He is doing more, but it is not needed anymore.
+It does more, but it is no longer necessary.

 Qantas is not the first such action.
 He pioneered the early jet era.
 A Boeing 707 Qantas operated the first flight with 5 engines.
 It's a cumbersome process and done rarely, but efficiently.